Smell

 Arthur And Nick In Manhattan

 Once in New York City, Arthur and his Italo-American classmate, Nick Volterra, a Type A personality from Westchester County, spent several hours in a Manhattan South police precinct for what Volterra called a case of mistaken identity.
-According to Nick (whom Arthur dubbed “Travis Bickle” for his resemblance to actor Robert Di Niro’s character in the movie Taxi Drive), the two spent a winter’s weekend in New York after a Princeton-Columbia basketball game.
+According to Nick (whom Arthur dubbed “Travis Bickle” for his resemblance to actor Robert Di Niro’s character in the movie Taxi Driver), the two spent a winter’s weekend in New York after a Princeton-Columbia basketball game.

 “Arthur would always ‘dress up’ for a trip to New York,” Nick recalled.
 “He had this big, gray homburg hat he’d bought at the same haberdashery where Mafia don Carlo Gambino shopped.
 He was wearing his black Chesterfield coat and carrying that damned Samsonite brief case .
 Sometimes it contained only a sandwich but he liked taking it along for the “effect’” and I would say, ‘What no violin case?’”.